SchneiderCode/PetaLibrary_Training/training.md

 *************
 Active + Archive Tier

 The PetaLibrary active+archive is a means of automatically replicating your data across our active and archive PetaLibrary tiers.
-Rather than purchase an active and archive allocation and synchronizing data between the two, you can purchase the active+archive tier, and we will manage the replication for you.
 With this type of allocation, you have full access to the active tier only, and we manage replicating data to the archive tier for you.
 *************

         {{4}}